lavigneer/ctlptl/docs/rancher-desktop.md

 - `name`: The name of the cluster (defaults to "rancher-desktop")
 - `product`: Must be set to "rancher-desktop"
 - `minCPUs`: Minimum number of CPUs to allocate to the VM (default: 2)
+- `memory`: Amount of RAM to allocate to the VM (e.g., "4GB", "8GB", "2048MB")
+- `kubernetesVersion`: Kubernetes version to use (with or without 'v' prefix)

 ### Advanced Configuration